Chilipp/djac-app/POSTINSTALL.md

-On first visit, you can create a Tandoor superuser.
+On first visit, you can create a bikeWeite superuser.